 (4) observing blazars contemporaneously with ground-based radio, optical, and TeV telescopes, as well as with Fermi and Swift, so as to constrain the structure of AGN jets; and

 (5) observing line and continuum emission from core-collapse supernovae in the Local Group, and from nearby Type Ia events, to constrain explosion models.

 NuSTAR has an expected orbital lifetime of 10 years.
 NuSTAR's baseline two-year mission began on 1 August 2012.
-During this period, NuSTAR has been undertaking a broad program of targeted observations addressing the primary objectives listed above, as well as additional science objectives (see Section 10.6 of the Harrison at al. (2013) paper referenced below), which is being planned and executed by the NuSTAR science team.
-An extension of the mission including a guest investigator program has been approved by NASA.
-A call for proposals from the community will be issued by the fall of 2014.
-The NuSTAR GO Cycle 1 proposal due date will likely be at the end of November 2014, with GO observations starting near the beginning of April 2015.
-Approximately 6.5 Ms of time will be available for GO proposals in Cycle 1.
+During this phase, NuSTAR undertook a broad program of targeted observations addressing the primary objectives listed above, as well as additional science objectives (see Section 10.6 of the Harrison at al. (2013) paper referenced below), which were planned and executed by the NuSTAR science team.
+An extension of the mission, including a guest investigator program, has been approved by NASA.
+A first call for Guest Observer (GO) proposals from the community was issued in the fall of 2014.
+The NuSTAR GO Cycle 1 proposal due date was November 25, 2014, with GO observations expected to start near the beginning of April 2015.
+Approximately 6.5 Ms of time will be made available for GO proposals in Cycle 1.

 Further Information about NuSTAR maintained by the NuSTAR Project at Caltech: